America's Capital City, 1774-1800

 IT was George Washington who decided in dismay that such looseness was entirely inadequate for maintaining law and order, if Shay's Rebellion in Massachusetts was any indicator.
 That Puritan colony which mostly stirred up the original uproar, gave signs of willingness to live in anarchy indefinitely, even with John Hancock as its governor.
 Washington reviewed his many frustrations attempting to defend the Confederation during its Revolution, which for him had been an eight-year nightmare of underfunding and irresolute behavior by the state legislatures.
 What is more, the state Legislatures now outraged creditors by debasing their currencies, offended merchants by arbitrarily dishonoring private contracts.
 George Washington was a soldier and a farmer, uncertain what a good constitution should say.
 He only knew he didn't want a King, and he didn't want anarchy.

 ENLISTING young James Madison as his secret agent, Washington's wide associations during revolutionary days made him aware of widespread dissatisfaction among American leaders about factionalism, economic and monetary deficiencies, and concern that the British might recognize our weakness and reassert control.
 For his part, Madison's previous study of the history of earlier republics under Witherspoon at Princeton provided the two Virginians with a reasonably specific outline of what needed to be done, what needed to be avoided.
 Madison turned out to be an adroit politician, and Washington's personal prestige suppressed other opposition.
-The Constitutional Convention composed the most influential citizens of the colonies because they could not refuse Washington, while the few famous resisters like Patrick Henry, were undermined by reluctance to oppose Washington openly.
+The Constitutional Convention was composed of the most influential citizens of the colonies because they could not refuse Washington's invitation, while even the few famous resisters like Patrick Henry, were undermined by reluctance to oppose Washington openly.

 EVEN so, the final 1787 Constitutional proposal was only narrowly ratified.
 Almost all subsequent critics confess that most of their suggested improvements would almost certainly have defeated the whole project.
 The capital city was moved from Philadelphia to Washington DC as a result of vote-swapping by Alexander Hamilton and James Madison acting on behalf of Thomas Jefferson in the background.
 Consequently, it is strikingly difficult to find statues, portraits or historical markers mentioning these three, in Philadelphia two centuries later.